kairosity/mp2-tunnel-focus/testing.md

 Changing the code to two IF statements as above, fixed the issue.

-- ## stopWatchMethods()
+- ## stopWatchClickStart()

-__FUNCTION SUMMARY:__ My stopwatch functionality all falls under this function.
-It is structured as follows:
-1. A click event listener on the stopwatch icons attached to each task in the task list.
+__FUNCTION SUMMARY:__ This is a click event listener on the stopwatch icons attached to each task in the task list.
 When clicked it starts the stopWatch timer *on that task* as long as certain conditions are met.
-This event listener also invokes stopWatchPause(), resetStopWatch() & stopWatchPlayOnClick() to access those functions from within its remit.
+The function is also responsible for taking the associated task description and playing it above the timer, so the user always has a reference of what task is being timed.
+This event listener also invokes stopWatchPause(), resetStopWatch() & playOnClick(stopWatchPlay) to access those functions from within its remit.

+- ## stopWatchPlay()

-2. __*stopWatchPlay()*__ Calls the startStopwatch function every second to update the time variables and the html time representation elements.
+ __FUNCTION SUMMARY:__ Uses a setInterval to calls the countUp() function every second to update the time variables and the html time representation elements.

+- ## playOnClick(timerToPlay)

+__FUNCTION SUMMARY:__ Listens for the play button to be clicked and then plays whichever timer (countUp or countDown) it is passed.

+- ## pauseOnClick(intervalToPause)

-3. __*stopWatchPause()*__ Listens for clicks on the pause button and stops the timer.
+__FUNCTION SUMMARY:__ Listens for clicks on the pause button and stops whichever interval timer is passed into the function.

-4. __*stopWatchPlayOnClick()*__ Calls the stopWatchPlay() function when the play button is clicked and if it's not already playing.
+- ## resetStopWatch()

-5. __*resetStopWatch()*__ Listens for clicks on the reset button and resets all time variables to 0 as well as stopping the timer.
+__FUNCTION SUMMARY:__ Listens for clicks on the reset button and resets all time variables to 0 as well as stopping the timer.

 6. __*resetTimes()*__ Used in conjunction with resetStopWatch() to clear the time variables and reset the DOM as well.